-After undertaking a Covid-19 training course for house inspectors and implementing new protocols, we are confident that our inspector has the tools and knowledge to undertake inspections in a safe manner under Alert level 3.
+After undertaking a Covid-19 training course for house inspectors and implementing new protocols, we are confident that our inspector has the correct PPE and knowledge to undertake inspections in a safe manner during Alert level 3.

-- Once a building inspection has been booked, a website link to a short questionnaire will be emailed to the main point of contact who is responsible for organising access to the property.
+- If the property is occupied, a website link to a short questionnaire will be emailed to the main point of contact who is responsible for organising access to the property.
 For example, the real estate agent, property manager, vendor, builder, or other tradespersons.

-- If the point of contact is not residing in the property themselves, they will then be required to forward the link onto the main occupant of the property that is to be inspected (unless the property is vacant).
+- If the point of contact is not residing in the property themself, they must forward the link onto the main occupant of the property that is to be inspected (unless the property is vacant).
 If the property is vacant, no questionnaire is required.

 - The questionnaire will be retained in strict confidence unless requested by the Ministry of Health for contact tracing purposes.

-Our goal is to ensure the process for booking an inspection remains quick and easy but is also efficient in ensuring adequate precautions are taken to prevent the potential spread of Covid-19.
+Our goal is to ensure the process for undertaking an inspection is efficient in ensuring adequate precautions are taken to prevent any potential spread of Covid-19.

-- Our preference is that all occupants vacate the property for the duration of the inspection.
-If this is not possible, then we must be notified in advance so that a mutual agreement is reached in terms of ensuring social distancing requirements will not be compromised.
+- All occupants must vacate the property for the duration of the inspection.
+If this is not possible, then Smart Building Inspections must be notified in advance so that a mutual agreement can be reached.

-- On arrival, the inspector will visually and verbally assess the hazards as it pertains to the risk of exposure to persons suffering from, showing symptoms of or someone having been in contact with someone suffering from Covid-19.
-If any of the above hazards are present the assessment will not continue.
+- On arrival, the inspector will visually assess the hazards as it pertains to the risk of exposure.
+If any hazards are present the inspection will not proceed.

 - To reduce unnecessary handling of occupants personal items we ask that the following is undertaken prior to the inspector visiting:

-- Contact Tracing protocols are required.
-The identity and contact details of the people that our inspector comes into contact with at the inspection must be obtained and recorded.
+- Contact tracing protocols are required.
+The identity and contact details of any person that our inspector comes into contact with at the inspection must be obtained and recorded.

 - PPE – Our inspector has undertaken training on COVID-19 risk factors and protective behaviours (i.e. cough etiquette and care of PPE).
 While sufficient PPE will be available and fitted correctly, it will be at the discretion of the inspector as to the level of PPE required.
 Clean disposable gloves and a mask will be used at all times on the interior of a dwelling during the inspection and protective eyewear will be utilised where deemed necessary.